How to write a business report.

 - Different types of business reports

-- How to produce a business report document
+- How to prepare a business report document

 - Tips for business report writing and formatting

-There are various types of business reports.
-The type of business report you compile will depend on your specific purpose and the audience you want to reach.
-Even if you’re using a business report template to get started, always tailor the content you include to meet your communication goals and the people who will be reading and consuming your report.
+There are many types of business reports.
+The type of business report you create will depend on your specific purpose and the audience you want to reach.
+Even if you’re using a business report template to get started, it’s important to always tailor the content to the people who will be reading and consuming your report.

-Some common types of business reports, and their purposes, include —
+Some common examples of business reports, and their purposes, include —

 Analytical business reports will usually provide analysis of a situation, problem, or opportunity, and include findings, interpretations, and recommendations.
 Examples of analytical business reports include feasibility reports and studies, investigative reports, and research reports.